RANGERS (1-4-0) at CAPITALS (2-4-0)

 This has not been the start coach Adam Oates, with his first full training camp to prepare for the season, envisioned.

-Who's hot: Brad Richards, who was considered a candidate for a compliance buyout in the offseason, has four of New York's nine goals in the first five games. ,,, Alex Ovechkin has six goals and was tied with Sidney Crosby for the League lead with nine points entering play Tuesday.
+Who's hot: Brad Richards, who was considered a candidate for a compliance buyout in the offseason, has four of New York's nine goals in the first five games. ...
+Ovechkin has six goals and was tied with Sidney Crosby for the League lead with nine points entering play Tuesday.

 Injury report: Rick Nash (upper body) is on injured reserve and there is no timetable for him to return.
-Carl Hagelin (shoulder) has yet to play this season while recovering from offseason surgery. … Capitals defenseman John Erskine (upper body) has missed the past two games, while Jack Hillen (right leg) is expected to be out for an extended period of time.
+Carl Hagelin (shoulder) has yet to play this season while recovering from offseason surgery.
+Defenseman Michael Del Zotto (flu) did not make the trip Tuesday but could play if he's feeling better. … Capitals defenseman John Erskine (upper body) has missed the past two games, while Jack Hillen (right leg) is expected to be out for an extended period of time.